-The NSW Government is working with the community and other stakeholders to bring to life the vision for Wianamatta* South Creek.
+The NSW Government is working with the community and other stakeholders to bring the vision for Wianamatta* South Creek to life.
 The vision is for a restored and protected waterway system that nourishes a cool, green and inclusive Western Parkland City.

 Wianamatta South Creek flows around 80km through one of the flattest, hottest and driest parts of Greater Sydney.
 The catchment area for Wianamatta South Creek (the total area of land over which the creek and its tributaries flow) covers 62,400 hectares.